-iAtlantic places capacity building at the core of its mission: expanding technological capabilities and enhancing human capacities to acquire, analyse and interpret marine datasets, and to transfer that knowledge to the development of improved strategies for the sustainable management and use of marine resources.
+iAtlantic placed capacity building at the core of its mission: expanding technological capabilities and enhancing human capacities to acquire, analyse and interpret marine datasets, and to transfer that knowledge to the development of improved strategies for the sustainable management and use of marine resources.

 - Transfer of technologies, facilities and experimental techniques